Georgia College RecSports (Intramural / Club) Policies and Procedures

 Minor team sports and individual sports are scheduled into tournaments.
 The format and schedule of tournaments will be based on the number of teams entered and level of competition.

-To default you must send an email to GCrecsports@gmail.com by 4pm the day of the game stating that your team will not be able to make it.
-As long as you do this your team will not owe $25
+3. To default you must call 478-445-0664 (prefered) or send an email to email@example.com by 4pm the day of the game stating that your team will not be able to make it.
+If you default your team will not be fined the $25 forfeit fee.

-You must also be prepared to pay a $25 rescheduling fee unless one of the following criteria is met
+5. You must also be prepared to pay a $20 rescheduling fee unless one of the following criteria is met:

 -You have three or more players scheduled to play in another game at the same time. (you must list the players and their other teams in the request)